About the Fellowship

 Why does the EFL require submission of an organizational letter of support?

-Experience has demonstrated that organizational support and endorsement from senior leadership is an essential component for participant success in the EFL.
+Experience has demonstrated that organizational support and endorsement from senior leadership is an essential component for participants’ success in the EFL.
 Organizational endorsement supports each Fellow to be an active and engaged participant and to get the most out of their time within the Fellowship.

 The EFL Fellowship incorporates concepts of social innovation, collaboration, and systems change, which requires Fellows to immerse themselves in EFL learning experiences, including exploring systems change and sustainability frameworks, relevant collaborative projects, and occasionally bridging these learnings or initiatives back to their respective organizations.